tyoeer/Chaoshead/README.md

 	- Built-in scripts (see [further down this readme](#built-in-scripts))
 		- E.g. Excel-like auto-fill
 - A palette to select objects from to place

+### Maintenance status

+There's practically no active development anymore, though if someone runs into a bug or has a very highly requested feature I'll try to fix/add that.
+I also still watch this repository and can be found in the BScotch Discord, so if there're any question please reach out to me.

 ### Currently not supported